vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ## How to input variable values through a file

-To review the plan for the configuration defined (no resources are provisioned), run the following command:
+- To review the plan for the configuration defined (no resources are provisioned), run the following command:

     ```hcl
     terraform plan -var-file=./input.tfvars`
     ```

-- To execute and start building the configuration defined in the plan (provision resources), run the following command:
+- Run the following command to execute and start building the configuration defined in the plan (provision resources):

     ```hcl
     terraform apply -var-file=./input.tfvars`